Founder, CEO, CTO

 Imperial Oils view on process safety became vividly clear upon returning from a 10 day introduction to process computer control the Exxon way.
 I was informed, that entrance of any plant sites prior to completion of employee safety training was prohibited, and the next safety training was in about 2 weeks time.
 This was quite a surprise, since during the interview visit some months earlier I visited two of the site control rooms.
 Over the coming years the interest in process safety grew, and resulted in participation in site housekeeping tours after two fatal accidents within the same month and brainstorming with process operators and technicians about the dangers of hydrogen sulfide as well as a survey of the engineering department aiming for certification under the Industrial Accident Prevention Association (IAPA) of Ontario.

 During the years at University of Alberta Niels shared office with several Japanese post docs.
-After returning to Denmark the connection with these Japanese friends were reestablished, and resulted in several trip to Japan over the years.
-So the characters to the right is "Niels" in Japanese.
+After returning to Denmark the connection with these Japanese friends were reestablished, and resulted in several visits to Japan over the years, and also visits from Japan to Denmark.
+So the characters to the right is "Niels" in Japanese written by a 1989 computer.

 Computer technology has been a part of Niels' life since the early days at DTU, when punched cards decks were submitted to the university IBM mainframe or punched paper tapes to the Gier computer at the Department of Computer Science.
 In those days turn-around time from job submission to debug output was available was counted in hours.
 Nonetheless an interest in computers and their usage to solve problems was awakened.
 By the time Niels graduated the mainframe had been equipped with a fast turnaround - only some minutes - remote terminal system, However input was still on punched cards, and output on line-printer paper - although a few LISP programmers had online access through Dec-writers.